yearn/yoracle.link/README.md

-# UniswapV2SlidingOracle
+# Keep3rV1Oracle

-UniswapV2SlidingOracle is an on-chain oracle for UniswapV2 pairs.
+Keep3rV1Oracle is an on-chain oracle for UniswapV2 pairs.

-## UniswapV2SlidingOracle
+## Keep3rV1Oracle

-UniswapV2SlidingOracles are sliding window oracles that uses observations collected over a window to provide moving price averages in the past `windowSize` with a precision of `windowSize / granularity`.
+Keep3rV1Oracles are sliding window oracles that use observations collected over a window to provide moving price averages in the past `windowSize` with a precision of `windowSize / granularity`.

 The `windowSize` is based on the `granularity` supplied by the user.
 There is a reading every `periodSize` minutes.

 ## Price Feeds

 ### Data Freshness

+Contract: Keep3rV1Oracle

 ```
 // returns the amount out corresponding to the amount in for a given token using the moving average over the time